 You’ll find Sigmund “tell me about your mother” Freud kicking back in Vienna on his chaiselong undergoing psychoanalysis conducted by ‘Frau Mom’ (well having a rolling pin and crockery hurled at him anyway).
 She can easily be distracted – and therefore him abducted – by a humble bunch of flowers grown from a seed in a pot outside the mall.
 Siggy seems to have been rather divided on the topic of flowers.
 On the one hand he is known to have said, “Flowers are restful to look at.
 They have neither emotions nor conflicts”, and was very fond of the ones in his own garden.
 On the other, he thought flowers appearing in dreams represented female genitalia, an emotionally charged subject if ever there was one for a psychological paradigm so extrinsically linked with repressed sexuality.

 “(Ted lies on a gurney.
-Freud is analyzing him.)
+Freud is analysing him.)

 Freud: Therefore, Ted’s father’s own fear of failure has caused him to make his son the embodiment of his own deepest anxieties about himself.
 And, hence, his aggression transference onto Ted.